mirage/ocaml-dns/mirage/examples/README.md

 The [`primary-with-zone`](primary-with-zone/) contains no hardcoded configuration, but serves [`data/zone`](primary-with-zone/data/zone) instead.

+The [`primary-git`](primary-git/) subdirectory contains a unikernel which get as boot parameter (`--remote`) a git repository where it expects at the top level zonefiles, parses and serves them via DNS.

 ## Secondary authoritative nameserver

 The [`secondary`](secondary/) subdirectory contains an example unikernel which listens on `10.0.42.4/24` by default and accepts TSIG keys as command line arguments (`--keys`, can be provided multiple times).

+The [`secondary-git`](secondary-git/) subdirectory contains a secondary that at the moment only works with the unix target of mirage and dumps zonefiles in a configurable local git repository (whenever a notify is received / AXFR has succeeded).

 An example setup how they play together could be:
 ```